danpetersen-ghub/Hugo_Blog/content/posts/async-functions.md

 2. Getting the data
 3. What do you want to do with the data once you have it

-F|inally, its so easy to read and understand what is actually the intended process here, rather than getting confused by syntax.
+F|finally, it's so easy to read and understand what is actually the intended process here, rather than getting confused by syntax.

 An alternate way of using async/await that is probably cleaner again: